Completeness from Gravitational Scattering: Discussion

 \section{Discussion}

 We have shown that the spectrum of charges is complete across a range of theories under mild assumptions.
 The cornerstone of our analysis is the dispersion relation for gravitational scattering amplitudes in \Eq{DR}, first proposed in Ref.~\cite{Hillman:2024ouy}.
 This remarkable formula directly relates the scattering contribution from graviton exchange to a sum over exchanges in the $s$ and $u$ channel.
 As we have emphasized, the assumption of a tree-level ultraviolet completion of gravity is an important criterion for our analysis.
 This condition not only zeros out the boundary term in \Eq{DR}, but also dictates that the unitarizing degrees of freedom are single-particle states.
+Under these conditions, we have arrived at a surprisingly strong conclusion: in a litany of cases, given the existence of a symmetry $G$ and a handful of charged seed states, the sheer presence of gravity directly mandates the existence of single-particle states charged under {\it all possible} Cartan charges of $G$.
+This follows purely as a consequence of the self-consistency of scattering amplitudes.
+If the standard model resides in an ultraviolet completion with this symmetry $G$, then these assumptions require the existence of new particles with doubly, triply, etc. charged excitations of the leptons and quarks.

 Our proof exploits the sequential scattering of particles and the action of the symmetry group $G$ itself to generate the full spectrum of charges~\footnote{ Throughout this work, we will assume that $G$ is a single group factor.
 For a product group, $G = \otimes_i G_i$, completeness of each $G_i$ factor implies completeness of $G$ under certain conditions.
 In particular, consider the case in which a starting spectrum $Q_i$ is sufficient to prove completeness for $G_i$.
 First, we require an initial spectrum $Q$ for $G$ composed of all states with charges in $Q_i$ under $G_i$ and neutral under all others, for each $i$.
 Second, we assume that each $G_i$ has no outer automorphisms, which would induce a relative alignment between charges under different group factors.
 If these conditions are met, completeness of the product group $G$ is guaranteed.}.
 For an abelian symmetry $G$, we are unable to prove completeness in any form.
 However, for certain choices of nonabelian $G$, we show that charge completeness is mathematically required as long as the spectrum contains at least some finite handful of charged states, usually taken to be the fundamental.
 In our context, charge completeness is the property that the full charge lattice of the Cartan subgroup $H$ is populated by single-particle states.